top of page

 IMF

-IMF = Intramammary fold
+IMF = Inframammary fold

 Proper tissue support is an important factor in achieving lasting, natural-looking results.
 Aesthetic breast surgery patients deserve support.